pingpongshow/RaptorQHAB/README.md

 | 0x03 | TEXT_MSG | Air → Ground |

 Use:
-The airborne unit is universal all airborne units, which are currently base on rasberry Pi Zero2W, Waveshare SX1262 hat with GNSS and Rasberry Pi Cam 2 (IMX219) - use the same premade Pi image.
-Connect to the Airborne unit through SSH (user: raptor, password: raptor) after connecting to the RaptorAir WiFi AP (password RaptorAir).
+Connect to the Airborne unit through SSH (user: raptor, password: raptor) after connecting to the micro USB data port.
 Set up the air unit to run as a service (instructions in documentation).

 The ground unit has a few options:
   1) run the ground unit Pi Zero 2W prebuild image - no camera, but uses the same Waveshare sx1262/GNSS hat board.
-Connect the Pi Zero 2W connect to its AP (RaptorGround, password: RaptorGround) and SSH into the Pi (user: raptor, password: raptor) run the ground app as needed or setup as a service to run on start (instructions in documentation)
+Connect the Pi Zero 2W connect to its USB data port and SSH into the Pi (user: raptor, password: raptor) run the ground app as needed or setup as a service to run on start (instructions in documentation) - setup AP mode for wireless operations.
   2)   run ground station on a Mac computer through the Mac native app - this is the most fully featured and best way to run the ground station - you will need to flash a Heltec T190 LoRa module with the custom code to act as a modem, external GPS for the mac is optional, but desirable.
   3)   run the python groundstation code in GUI mode or webserver mode - this could be done on an Pi 3,4,5 or some other computer or even windows.
 This also requires use of the T190 modem
-  4)   iOS app RapttorHABMobile now available on the app store
+  4)   iOS app RapttorHABMobile available on the app store once Apple approves it